Kossay-Zemzem/Parc-Informatique-Backend/README.md

 The backend provides RESTful APIs to manage and organize information related to the company's computers and laptops.
 It also serves the web front end at launch, which is built using Angular (See the [front-end Repository](https://github.com/Kossay-Zemzem/Parc-Informatique-Front) )

+> [!NOTE]
-> ℹ️ A self-contained portable version of the application will be published later.
+>  A self-contained portable version of the application will be released soon.

 ---